ZirkleTsing/heo/README.md

 ## About

-Heo is an cycle-accurate Heterogeneous Multicore Architectural Simulator.
+Heo is a cycle-accurate CPU-GPU heterogeneous multicore architectural simulator.

 Heo is written in Go.